ScaxCodes/bierkopf/README-EN.md

 1. Enter the names of the players and start a new game.
 2. Add games, change the bet as needed, and keep an eye on the beer consumption.

+## Known Issues

+- Players must have different names, otherwise the games will not be calculated correctly.
+- This issue is easily fixable and will be addressed in a future version or player naming will be restricted.

 ## Technologies

 - React.js